ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 - Import the required functionality from these new modules into the notebook or pipeline script.
 - For new analysis, reuse functionality from these modules in new notebooks and continue to document your analytical thinking alongside your code in these notebooks.

-After this, you might turn existing notebooks into HTML to send them stakeholders, or save them as is so that analytical peers can re-run and review your notebooks.
+After this, you might turn existing notebooks into HTML to send to stakeholders, or save them as they are to enable analytical peers can re-run and review your notebooks.
 The steps that you've taken to simplify your notebook code will make your code much easier to understand by readers.

-Bear in mind that other analysts can still run notebook files out of order, so they should not be used as the main method of actually generating outputs.
+Keep in mind that other analysts can still run notebook files out of order, so they should not be used as the main method of actually generating outputs.
 Output generation should instead be trusted to scripts, where human decisions do not alter the order that code is run.